OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

     }
     ```

+1. Save your changes.

 ---

 > [!TIP]
 > To learn more about manifests for Outlook add-ins, see [Outlook add-in manifests](manifests.md).

-## Implement prepend-on-send handling
+## Implement the prepend-on-send handler (preview)

 In this section, you'll implement the JavaScript code to prepend a sample company header to a mail item when it's sent.

 > [!IMPORTANT]
-> The prepend-on-send feature isn't supported in an add-in that implements [on-send event handling using the ItemSend event type](outlook-on-send-addins.md).
+> The prepend-on-send feature isn't supported in an add-in that implements an [ItemSend event handler](outlook-on-send-addins.md).
 As an alternative, consider using [Smart Alerts](smart-alerts-onmessagesend-walkthrough.md), the newer version of the on-send feature.

 1. Navigate to the **./src/commands** folder of your project and open the **commands.js** file.